johnmidgley/opencola-alpha/README.md

 # Setting Up

 Setup instruction are now inside the application iteself.
 Just start the application and follow the instructions.
+Help on how to use OpenCola can also be found inside the application itself.